Esther7171/TryHackMe-Walkthroughs/Room/Jacob the Boss/Readme.md

 </div>

 ## Task 1
-Go on, it's your machine!

 Well, the flaw that makes up this box is the reproduction found in the production environment of a customer a while ago, the verification in season consisted of two steps, the last one within the environment, we hit it head-on and more than 15 machines were vulnerable that together with the development team we were able to correct and adapt.

-*First of all, add the jacobtheboss.box address to your hosts file.
+*First of all, add the jacobtheboss.box address to your hosts file.*

 Anyway, learn a little more, have fun!